 It provides an opportunity to pray and create as part of the same act; through a collaborative process, which takes its inspiration from Vilém Flusser, a philosopher of new media and Nasreddin Hodja, the Wise Fool of muslim traditions.
 Participants will have a chance to explore how artistic practice can engage with religious ritual, so as to transform the latter into a co-authored experience.
 Tangible aspects of the prayer relating to structure, hierarchy and knowledge will be (re)positioned in light of the gallery space.
-Furthermore, this intervention interrogates the idea of a studio and gallery as sanctified spaces of modernity; spaces that often function as socially-removed and exclusionary - especially when it comes to diasporic bodies of flesh and praxis.
+Furthermore, this intervention interrogates the idea of a studio and gallery as sanctified spaces of western modernity; spaces that often function as socially-removed and exclusionary - especially when it comes to diasporic bodies of flesh and praxis.

 Please note that the timing of this event will begin with the zenith of the sun and culminate with a communal act of worship which is open to all, regardless of background or faith.
 Space will be limited on the day, so please arrive promptly if you wish to take part.